timlnx/blog.lnx.cx/about.markdown

 * This lovely font is called [FiraCode](https://github.com/tonsky/FiraCode) [**[OFL-1.1](https://github.com/tonsky/FiraCode/blob/master/LICENSE) License**]
 * All content on this site is provided to human beings under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/)
 * Use of this website by AI/LLM scraper bots for training data constitutes acceptance of a profit sharing agreement, you can opt out over certified mail to my non-existing PO box

+{{ "Why the name change?" | blog_anchor }}

+That's a fine question to ask.
+Here's the backstory.

+I was born to a single mother and for several years I was named Timothy Matthew Case.
+When my mom married I was given a new last name.
+They split up when I was a teenager and that parent basically exited my life.

+I grew tired of having an impossible to pronounce surname.
+It's an extra micro-stress I didn't want to keep dealing with **almost daily**.

+On top of that, I'm just a simple dude.
+I did not like being called `Timothy`, ever.
+Correcting people, or computer systems at work to use my preferred name was growing tiresome as well.
+I didn't need all that extra little stress in my life.

+For a few years I flirted with the idea of changing back to Case.
+But, I never got around to it because there was usually something else more urgent that needed to get addressed first.

+Fast forward to 2025 and my divorce.
+I can't think of a better and more appropriate time to get your name changed than that.
+My attorney and I included it in the settlement agreement and in mid-2025 I got to assume my new (old) identity as Tim Case.

+But it's just Tim Case now.
+No middle name.
+And never `Timothy`.
+Just `Tim` and `Case`.
+7 letters.
+Nice and simple.